This article will discuss the top 5 Ways to Reduce Poverty in Africa.

 4. Economic Security

 A large part of the population is employed in the informal sector in Africa.
-That is a problem because it makes Africa’s economy unstable, and not to mention less productive.
+That is a problem because it makes Africa’s economy unstable, not to mention less productive.
 Unemployment rates are already high at 25%, and increasing this number will only increase African poverty.

 If Africa is to reduce poverty, more opportunities must be available for its citizens to work in the formal sector.